Return- and hitting-time distributions of small sets in infinite measure preserving systems: Return-time limits versus hitting-time limits

-then $F=H_{\alpha}$, the distribution function of the random variable $\mathcal{H}_{\alpha}=\mathcal{E}^{\frac{1}{\alpha}}\mathcal{G}_{\alpha}$.
-This is contained in Lemma 7 of \cite{PSZ}.
-(Note that the parameter $\alpha$ appearing in that Lemma is not the same as our $\alpha$.
-In the notation of the present paper it equals $1/(1-\alpha)$). \textbf{g)} In (\ref{Eq_AbstrDistrCgeIII}) the measure $\mu_{Y}$ can be replaced by any fixed probability measure $\nu\ll\mu$.
-(Convergence of hitting-time distributions is always a case of \emph{strong distributional convergence} in the sense of \cite{A0}, see Corollary 5 of \cite{Z7}.) \end{remark}

-Theorem \ref{T_Ret_versus_Hit} is a consequence of the following result where return- and hitting times are distorted by the nonlinear function $a_{T}$.
-Theorem \ref{T_Ret_versus_Hit2} is more general in that it also gives nontrivial information about the \textquotedblleft barely recurrent\textquotedblright\ $\alpha=0$ case, which is excluded in Theorem \ref{T_Ret_versus_Hit}.
-This case is of interest, because of very natural examples (recurrent random walks on $\mathbb{Z}^{2}$ and recurrent $\mathbb{Z}^{2}$-extensions including the Lorentz process, see \cite{PS} and \cite{PS2}, and slowly recurrent random walks on $\mathbb{R}$, \cite{PSZ}) in which (for typical sequences $(E_{k})$) the $\mu(E_{k})\,a_{T}(\varphi_{E_{k} })$ have been shown to converge to the limit law with distribution function $G_{0}(t):=t/(1+t)$, $t\geq1$.
+\textbf{Including the barely recurrent case: distorted return- and hitting times.} Theorem \ref{T_Ret_versus_Hit} is a consequence of the following result where return- and hitting times are distorted by the nonlinear function $a_{T}$.
+Theorem \ref{T_Ret_versus_Hit2} is more general in that it also gives nontrivial information about the \emph{barely recurrent}\ $\alpha=0$ case which Theorem \ref{T_Ret_versus_Hit} does not cover.
+This case is of interest, because of very natural examples (recurrent random walks on $\mathbb{Z}^{2}$ and recurrent $\mathbb{Z}^{2}$-extensions including the Lorentz process, see \cite{PS} and \cite{PS2}, and slowly recurrent random walks on $\mathbb{R}$, \cite{PSZ}) in which (for natural sequences $(E_{k})$) the $\mu(E_{k} )\,a_{T}(\varphi_{E_{k}})$ have been shown to converge to the limit law with distribution function $H^{\ast}(t):=t/(1+t)$, $t\geq0$.